This information applies to England and Wales.

 The consultation must last at least 30 days before anyone can be dismissed.

-Your employer does not have to show that you've been reasonably chosen if you've worked there for less than 2 years.
+Your employer does not have to show that you have been reasonably chosen if you have worked there for less than 2 years.
 You do not have to be part of a pool.

 To check your employer is being reasonable, you could: